Belgian Malinois are beautiful dogs that were bred for herding purposes but are now mostly family pets or police dogs.

 Each individual dog is different, but you may want to avoid getting a Belgian Malinois if you have small children.

 This is something to consider but does not mean that you absolutely can’t have a Belgian Malinois if you have small kids.
-If you choose to get a Belgian Malinois and you do have young children, it would be a good idea to take your dog to a puppy training class to make sure that you can teach them to not herd your kids.
+If you choose to get a Belgian Malinois and you do have young children, it would be a good idea to take your dog to a puppy training class to make sure that you can teach them not to herd your kids.

 What is a Belgian Malinois’ Main Personality Traits?

-Belgian Malinois are highly intelligent and excel in a variety of jobs such as police services, drug and bomb detection, search and rescue, therapy assistance for disabled or elderly people and many more.
+Belgian Malinois are highly intelligent and excel in a variety of jobs such as police services, drug and bomb detection, search and rescue, therapy assistance for disabled or elderly people, and many more.